Office Space

 Plot

-Peter Gibbons is a frustrated and unmotivated programmer who works at the Texas-based Initech software company.
-Unable to stand up to his overcritical girlfriend, Anne, he is in love with local waitress Joanna but is afraid to speak to her.
-He is friends with co-workers Samir Nagheenanajar (who loathes that no one can ever pronounce his last name correctly) and Michael Bolton (who loathes being associated with the famous singer of the same name).
-Other co-workers are Milton Waddams, a meek collator who is mostly ignored by the rest of the office except Peter; and Tom Smykowski, a jaded product manager who is routinely scared of being fired.
-The staff suffers under top-heavy, callous management, especially from Initech's vice president Bill Lumbergh, whom Peter hates and avoids confronting.
-Lumbergh takes obvious delight in micromanaging all his staff, particularly Milton and Peter.
-He makes Milton move his desk constantly, takes his beloved red stapler, and assigns him humiliating tasks, whilst making Peter work almost every weekend.
+Peter Gibbons is a frustrated and unmotivated programmer who works at a Texas-based software company Initech.
+Unable to stand up to his overcritical girlfriend, Anne, he is in love with local waitress Joanna, but is afraid to speak to her.
+He is friends with co-workers Samir Nagheenanajar, who hates that no one can pronounce his last name, and Michael Bolton, who hates having the same name as the famous singer.
+Other co-workers are Milton Waddams, a meek collator who mumbles to himself and is mostly ignored by the rest of the office; and Tom Smykowski, a jaded product manager who is routinely scared of being fired.
+The staff suffers under top-heavy, callous management, especially from vice president Bill Lumbergh, whom Peter hates and avoids confronting, as Lumbergh micromanages all his staff in a drab, monotone way.
+He repeatedly makes Milton move his desk, and assigns him humiliating tasks, while making Peter work almost every weekend.

 More details